Strilanc/Strilanc.github.io/_posts/2017-03-13-low-circuit-width-benefits.md

 Quantum circuit simulators tend not to run operations on separate qubits in parallel.
 They do one operation after another.
-That's because, from the perspective of the amplitude vector, an individual operation is *already* an embarassingly parallel task that can keep all your CPUs and GPUs busy.
+That's because, from the perspective of the amplitude vector, an individual operation is *already* an embarrassingly parallel task that can keep all your CPUs and GPUs busy.
 There's nothing left over for doing inter-operation parallelization.

 So, from the perspective of classical simulation, size matters far more than depth.